2024 Endorsements English

 School Boards approve school related decisions: budgets and set budget priorities, textbooks, and school schedules.
 They set the vision for schools and help students achieve their potential.

-for Santa Ana unified School District, Trustee Area 4
+Rigo Rodriguez for Santa Ana Unified School District, Trustee Area 1

 Priorities